Zurdge/makeleaps-technical-interview/src/question-01/readme.md

 # Goals

-1 - `findByName` will take 1 string as an input.
+1 - `findByType` will take 1 string as an input.
 Make the function return the object for the correct artist name note - The name must match exactly.